 Candidates for the award of Master of Education are normally required to hold:

-- an appropriate 4-year bachelor degree (AQF Level 7 or equivalent) qualification in the education discipline from a recognised tertiary institution or equivalent, or
+- a 4-year bachelor degree (AQF Level 7 or equivalent) qualification from a recognised tertiary institution or equivalent in the education discipline, or

 - Graduate Certificate in Education (AQF Level 8 or equivalent), or similar qualification